Envelopes of holomorphy and extension of functions of bounded type: Density of finite type polynomials

-Differentiating $g\circ g^{-1}$ at $0$ we obtain that $E''$ and $F''$ are isomorphic.
-Applying \cite[Lemma 2.1]{AroColGam95} to $y''\mapsto g(y'')(x')$ restricted to a suitable ball, we obtain that the differential of $g$ at any point is $w^*$-$w^*$-continuous (and analogously for $g^{-1}$).
-Therefore, the isomorphism between $E''$ and $F''$ is the transpose of an isomorphism between $F'$ and $E'$. \end{proof}
+It remains to prove that $E'$ and $F'$ are isomorphic.
+As above, differentiating $g\circ g^{-1}$ at $0$ we obtain that $E''$ and $F''$ are isomorphic.
+An application of \cite[Lemma 2.1]{AroColGam95} to the restriction of $y''\mapsto g(y'')(x')$ to a suitable ball, gives that the differential of $g$ at any point is $w^*$-$w^*$-continuous.
+The same holds for the differential of $g^{-1}$ at any point.
+Therefore, the isomorphism between $E''$ and $F''$ is actually the transpose of an isomorphism between $F'$ and $E'$. $\square$ \end{proof}

-If $F$ is complemented in its bidual (for example, if $F$ is a dual space) the previous theorem holds if every polynomial on $E$ (and not necessarily on $E''$) is approximable.
-Indeed we obtain as in the proof of the theorem that $F''$ is isomorphic to a complemented subspace of $E''$, and there we can easily prove that $F$ is isomorphic to a complemented subspace of $E$.
-We can then conclude the theorem with the same proof.